-There are three main steps towards this goal: acquisition, segmentation and indexing.
-There is a need to acquire correct images from online repositories, detect, and then segment the human figures from them.
-To support efficient search queries there is a need to define an effective indexing scheme.
-We harvest over 3 million images of people doing various actions from the Internet.
-We use text queries combining a person type ('man', 'woman', 'boy', 'girl') with some action such as 'running' or 'jumping' in image search engines like Google and Flickr.
-We focus on actions where the full body is visible (e.g. we do not use 'woman driving'), and further use a filtering scheme to leave only 'algorithm-friendly' images [5] where the foreground objects are well separated from the background.
-Next, we segment out the human character in each image based on an extended skin color detector, and further filter out false samples by comparing the segmented silhouette to contours characteristic to the action.
-Our final database contains more than 400,000 segmented human characters, many more than popular image databases such as [6], [7].
+PoseShop can harvest unlimited images of people performing various actions from the Internet.
+Initially, a text query that combines a human characteristic ('man', 'woman', 'boy', 'girl') with some action such as 'running' or 'jumping', is sent to an image search engine such as Google or Flickr.
+Currently, we focus on actions where the full body is visible (e.g. we do not search for 'woman driving').
+Inspired by Chen et al. work [5], we filter the query results to retain only 'algorithmfriendly' images, where the foreground objects are well separated from the background.
+Next, the human character in each image is segmented based on a novel adaptive skin color detector.
+Further filtering of false samples is carried out by comparing the segmented silhouette to contours characteristic of the given action.
+Statistical analysis shows that our segmentation and filtering scheme successfully improves the imperfect results of simple segmentation and provides segmented human figures with sufficient quantity and quality.
+Testing PoseShop on more than three million online images produced a database containing more than 400,000 segmented human characters, many more than popular image databases such as [7], [8].

 To facilitate personal media synthesis and manipulation we use multiple indexing schemes for the database.
-First, according to the person type and action performed.
-Next, we further recover cloths attributes such as long vs. short shirt and pants, single color vs. patterned.
-Lastly, we also compute a contour signature from the segmented silhouette.
+The images are indexed according to the person characteristic and action performed but also according to clothes attributes we recover such as long vs. short shirt and pants, patterned vs. single color.
+We also compute a contour signature from the segmented silhouette.
 Hence, the database can be queried using text attributes as well as pose attributes.
 We present a simple user-interface using a skeleton to define a pose and select images with similar poses (see Fig. 1).

 To demonstrate the use of such database we present two applications.
 First, we show how human actions can be correlated based on visual appearance alone, using the segmented character database.
 This correlation is also used to enhance the query retrieval from the database itself.
 Second, we present a system for personal content synthesis and manipulation in the form of personal comic-strips creation.
-This application is also used to enhance the database quality as user corrections of specific images (e.g. of segmentation) are fed back to the database and stored.
+This application is also used to enhance the database quality as user corrections